UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 We will cover a variety of topics that are not adequately covered in *Mastering SciPy*, including basic Python (and some advanced topics), use of computing resources, basic numerical and algorithmic analysis, and additional libraries.

 Required, recommended, and optional readings will be posted in the schedule.  **Required** means that the reading covers something that you will want to know that we may not cover in lecture, either for homework or life in general.  **Recommended** means that the reading covers something you may find interesting/useful but may also not be necessary.  **Optional** means that the reading covers material that overlaps with other sources, but perhaps you will like the exposition better.

+## List of Topics

+We'll survey a variety of topics used in scientific computing in (roughly) the following order:

+1. Programming in Python
+2. Dense linear algebra (numpy)
+3. Sparse linear algebra (scipy)
+4. Functions of one variable (scipy)
+5. Symbolic computing (sympy)
+6. Numerical optimization (scipy)
+7. Graphs (networkx)
+8. Data processing (pandas)
+9. Machine learning (scikit learn)

+In parallel, we will cover a variety of practical topics, including

+1. Version control with git
+2. Unit testing
+3. Package development
+4. Cluster computing
+5. Parallel & GPU computing